White Sox vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton has six doubles, a triple, seven home runs, 11 walks and 17 RBI (26 total hits).
-He has swiped one base.
+- Buxton has recorded 27 hits with seven doubles, a triple, seven home runs and 13 walks.
+He has driven in 18 runs with two stolen bases.

-- Buxton hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is batting .308 with four doubles, five home runs, four walks and 11 RBI.
+- Buxton has picked up at least one hit in seven games in a row.
+In his last 10 outings he is hitting .297 with four doubles, five home runs, six walks and 12 RBI.

 Buxton Recent Games